cdfoundation/sig-interoperability/docs/vocabulary.md

 "Generated Binaries" refers to executables that are outputs of the pipeline, such as: Executable Software, Container Images, Virtual Machine Images

+#### Any Stage
+* Semantics: Some inputs and outputs are used across any and all stages.
+They're listed here once, rather than repeating them for each stage.
+* Aliases: N/A
+* Inputs: Secrets, Pipeline Environment, Pipeline Workspace, Pipeline Utility Tools
+* Outputs: Stage Results and Return Codes, Logs

 #### Build Stage
-* Semantics: Set up the build workspace and provision build resources.
-Download, retrieve, assemble, and/or compile software into an executable and testable format.
+* Semantics: Download, retrieve, assemble, and/or compile software into an executable and testable format.
 Download, retrieve, assemble, and/or compile documentation into a consumable format.
 * Aliases: Compile
 * Inputs: Software Source, Binary Source
 * Outputs: Generated Software, Generated Binaries
-* Other Results and Side Effects: The build may also capture point-in-time details about the build environment and tools (compiler versions, package manager versions, task container versions in tekton, OS versions etc.) for anyone who wants to rebuild or understand a build.
+* Other Results and Side Effects: The Build stage may also captur and store point-in-time details about the build environment and tools (compiler versions, package manager versions, task container versions in tekton, OS versions etc.).
+While the pipeline configuration should ideally be in source code, in reality some settings will likely depend on external factors.
+Storing this information in an immutable data store facilitates debugging, rebuilds, pipeline verification, audit records, and forensics.

 #### Test Stage
 * Semantics: Test, scan, verify, and lint software and documentation.